-- Proposal demonstrates strong potential to develop and deploy novel or "disruptive" technologies in global markets. - Proposal will build on existing scientific research and will advance that research to deliver new solutions. - Proposal involves collaborating on "industrial research" as defined in COMMISSION REGULATION (EU) No 651/2014 and in general will be expected to fall within Technology Readiness Levels 3-7.
+- Proposal demonstrates strong potential to "disrupt" technologies in global markets through the development of new disruptive technologies or by deploying or integrating existing technologies - Proposal will build on existing manufacturing capabilities and will advance those capabilities to deliver new solutions. - Proposal involves collaborating on "industrial research" and/or "experimental development" as defined in COMMISSION REGULATION (EU) No 651/2014 and in general will be expected to fall within Technology Readiness Levels 3-9.
 See Appendix 1 for further details. - Risk profile of the proposal provides justification for State support, i.e., project presents risks or scale associated with innovation especially for growth-, sustainability- and productivity-enhancing disruptive technologies.